A Conversation With Alan Boyd, Part 2

 Alan S. Boyd was the first Secretary of Transportation, sworn in on January 26, 1967 (which also makes him the most senior living former Cabinet official).
 But he also served as Under Secretary of Commerce for Transportation from 1965 to 1967, and in that capacity, he was the Johnson Administration’s chief public advocate of the creation of a new USDOT.
 Prior to Commerce, he served as chairman of the Civil Aeronautics Board.

-Secretary Boyd was in town last week for the kickoff celebration for the 50th anniversary of the creation of USDOT.
+Secretary Boyd was in town recently for the kickoff celebration for the 50th anniversary of the creation of USDOT.
 This means it is also the 50th anniversary of the article that Boyd wrote for the July 1966 issue of Eno’s Traffic Quarterly advocating the creation of the new Department.

 Last week we published part one of a conversation between Secretary Boyd and Alan Pisarski, author of the Commuting in America series and founder of the Transportation Research Board’s history committee, and ETW’s Jeff Davis.
 Secretary Boyd’s son Mark, who is in the process of assembling and editing his father’s memoirs, also took part in the interview.
 Part two follows.